PLC Ladder Programming Training Course

 - Create simulations for ECUs and CAN networks using CAPL scripting

-- Effectively monitor, analyze, and debug CAN traffic
+- Monitor, analyze, and debug CAN traffic effectively to ensure reliable communication systems

 Programming and Operating Fanuc and Epson Robots

-14 HoursThis instructor-led, live training in US Empire (online or onsite) is aimed at intermediate to advanced engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for government industrial applications.
+14 HoursThis instructor-led, live training (available online or onsite) is designed for intermediate to advanced engineers and technicians who aim to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.

 - Comprehend the architecture and functionalities of Fanuc and Epson robots.

-- Develop robot movements, logic, and sensor integrations.
+- Program robot movements, logic, and sensor integrations effectively.

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a hands-on course designed to bridge industrial automation with modern robotics frameworks.
-Participants will learn how to integrate ROS-based robotic systems with PLCs for synchronized operations and explore digital twin environments to simulate, monitor, and optimize production processes.
+28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical, hands-on course designed to bridge industrial automation with modern robotics frameworks.
+Participants will learn how to integrate ROS-based robotic systems with Programmable Logic Controllers (PLCs) for synchronized operations and explore digital twin environments to simulate, monitor, and optimize production processes.
 The course emphasizes interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization for government applications.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.

 By the end of this training, participants will be able to: